hfp/libxstream/README.md

 ```

 ### Query Interface
-This "device-side API" allows to query information about function arguments when inside of a user function which is called by the library.
+This "device-side API" allows to query information about function arguments when inside of a user function (which is called by the library).
 This can be used to introspect the function's arguments in terms of type, dimensionality, shape, and other properties.
 In order to query a property, the position of the argument within the signature needs to be known.
-To refer a function's signature when inside of this function, a NULL-pointer is passed to designate the function signature of the current call context.
-In case of a pointer argument, the position within the signature can be also queried when inside of a library-initiated call context.
+However, the position within the signature can be also queried (when inside of a library-initiated call context) by using the actual function argument (given by address).
+To refer a function's signature when inside of a function, a NULL-pointer is passed to designate the function signature of the current call context.

 **Revised function "fc" querying argument properties**
 As one can see, the signature of a function can often be trimmed to omit arguments which certainly describe the shape of an argument (below function signature omits the "n" argument shown in one of the previous examples).